antaris-inc/python-xtce/xtce/examples/README.md

+The example files contained in this directory are intended to support development of the repo, and provide some examples to others that might be using XTCE.
+Each example is described below, with a reference to their source and any modifications applied:
 * BogusSAT/BogusSAT_modified.xml is a modified copy of BogusSAT-1.xml from gitlab.com/dovreem/xtcetools
     * Link to upstream: https://gitlab.com/dovereem/xtcetools/-/blob/2ed141930fd4bde109191343183d10a0388db121/src/test/resources/org/xtce/toolkit/test/BogusSAT-1.xml
     * Changes applied in order to meet final XTCE v1.2 schema: